viveris/LoCod/doc/add_new_target.md

 ### 2. Add new synthesis environment

-If the newly added target is neither a Xilinx target nor a NanoXplore target, a new envirobinding must be created to execute the FPGA design synthesis.
+If the newly added target is neither a Xilinx target nor a NanoXplore target, a new environment must be created to execute the FPGA design synthesis.

 Wherever possible, the tools needed for synthesis should be included in a docker to make it easier to port LoCod to new machines.
 If this is not possible or too complex, then the tools required for synthesis should be added as a dependency of the LoCod, as is the case with Vivado, for example.